larics/uvdar_leader_follower/README.md

 * initialize - called only once on startup.
 This method is suitable for loading parameters from a configuration file.
 This way, you can tweak the parameters without needing to compile the package with every change.
 The default configuration file is [`config/follower.yaml`](https://github.com/ctu-mrs/uvdar_leader_follower/blob/master/config/follower.yaml).
 * dynamicReconfigureCallback - use is optional, recommended for fine tuning of system parameters on the fly.
 Allows you to tweak system parameters while the program is running using the [rqt_reconfigure](http://wiki.ros.org/rqt_reconfigure).
 The default dynamic configuration file is [`cfg/Follower.cfg`](https://github.com/ctu-mrs/uvdar_leader_follower/blob/master/cfg/Follower.cfg)
 * receiveOdometry - called every time a new odometry message is received.
 This will provide you with the latest information on the state of the follower UAV (position, orientation, velocity)
+* receiveTrackerOutput - called every time a new message is received.
+This will provide you with the actual state of the UAV, which already compensates for external disturbances.
+Use this instead of odometry, if you want to control the UAV relative to its actual position.
 * receiveUvdar - called every time a new UVDAR message is received.
 This will provide you the estimate of position of the leader UAV, based on the markers visible by the onboard cameras.
 * createReferencePoint - called periodically by the supervisor node.
 You are expected to provide the onboard controller a new reference point through this method.
+* createReferenceTrajectory - called periodically by the supervisor node.
+You are expected to provide the onboard controller a series of reference points through this method.
 * createSpeedCommand - called periodically by the supervisor node.
 Alternative to the reference point commands.
 Allows you to have a deeper level of control by using velocity commands instead of position reference.
 * getCurrentEstimate - uses a simple Kalman filter to estimate the position and velocity of the leader UAV.
 Filtering the raw UVDAR data will allow you to smooth out the control commands.
-In return, the camera image will be less shaky - in our case translation of a UAV generates tilt - and the estimation will be more accurate.
+Aggressive manoeuvres generate tilt, which may result in loss of visual contact with the leader.

-These methods will be called by the `summer_school_supervisor` node running onboard the follower UAV.
-Do not modify the supervisor node!
-You will not be able to use the customized code onboard real UAVs during the experiments.
+These methods will be called by the [summer_school_supervisor(https://github.com/ctu-mrs/summer_school_supervisor) node running onboard the follower UAV. **Do not modify the supervisor node!
+The real UAVs will use the default one during the experiments.**

 ## Simulation and a Reference solution
 The provided code also includes a very crude solution.
 This solution will take the latest known leader pose, add a desired offset (loaded from a config file), and set it as the reference point for the follower.
 You may try running this code by opening the `tmux_scripts/two_drones_uvdar` folder and running the script:
 ```bash
 ./start.sh
 ````

-%% > **__NOTE:__** The script may require some modification in the spawn block (around line 23) to set an existing path to the calibration file on your computer.
-Make sure the filepath points to the `uvdar_core` package on your device.
+Upon running the script, you should see 3 windows opening up:
+* Gazebo - realistic simulator with 3D graphics visualization
+* RVIZ - lightweight visualization tool for graphic representation of ROS messages
+* UVDAR simulation - two mostly black screens, which represent the view of the cameras onboard the follower UAV

+### How to confirm everything works
+* In the Gazebo GUI, check that the time at the bottom of the window is running.
+* After a few seconds, you should see two drones.
+The drones will take off automatically.
+* After the takeoff, you should see markers in one of the UVDAR camera views.
+These represent the blinking LED lights on the leader drone.

+### Starting the task
+You may notice, that your terminal opened multiple tabs.
+Consult the first page of the [MRS Cheatsheet](https://github.com/ctu-mrs/mrs_cheatsheet) if you need help navigating the tabs and panes.
+**After the UAVs take off, your input has to be provided manually.**

+* Navigate to the `goto_start` tab, hit up arrow key and then enter.
+There is a pre-filled series of commands, which will load the Leader trajectory and take both UAVs to their starting position.
+* Switch to the `follower` tab, hit the up arrow and then enter.
+The pre-filled command will launch the `summer_school_supervisor`.
+This is the program, which will periodically call your code.
+* Finally, switch to the `start_challenge` tab, hit the up arrow and pres enter.
+The leader will begin tracking the trajectory, and the score counter will start.
+* Now, you can navigate back to the `follower` tab, and observe the simulation.
+Once the visual contact is broken, the process in the follower tab will print out the score.

 ## Implementation tips
 You may notice that the reference solution does not produce a smooth control input for the follower UAV.
 Also, the following may break after a while.
 The jumps in follower motion are caused by multiple contributing factors: